zcorleissen/documentation/source/api_v2_mongodb_resources.rst

        ]
    }

-Add a shard to the given instance.
+Add a shard to the given instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash